 On December 14, 2011, Attorney General Eric H. Holder, Jr. appointed Mr. Santelle to a two-year term on the Attorney General’s Advisory Committee, a 16-member group of United States Attorneys that provides counsel and perspective to the Attorney General and the Deputy Attorney General on a variety of important criminal and civil litigation-related issues and, in further support of the law enforcement mission of the United States Department of Justice, renders decisions on various policy, program, management, budget, and general operational matters.

-Mr. Santelle also serves on the Management & Budget, Native American Issues, Environmental Issues, and Civil Rights Issues Subcommittees of the Attorney General’s Advisory Committee.
-He chairs the Security Issues Working Group of the Management & Budget Subcommittee, which addresses a variety of matters related to the personal, physical, informational, and emergency-related safety and security of the United States Attorney community nationwide.
+Although Mr. Santelle’s term on the Attorney General’s Advisory Committee concluded in early 2014, he continues to serve on the Management & Budget, Native American Issues, Environmental Issues, Civil Rights Issues, and Criminal Practice Subcommittees of that group.
+He also chairs the Security Issues Working Group of the Management & Budget Subcommittee, which addresses a variety of matters related to the personal, physical, informational, and emergency-related safety and security of the United States Attorney community nationwide.